 USB 2 and USB 3 Standards Supported

-Charge your lightning device from any current or legacy USB adapter with this IXCC 6 foot lightning cable.
+Charge your iOS device from any current or legacy USB adapter with this IXCC 6 foot lightning cable.

 Functions On Par with Apple Stock Cables